 5. Apartment Vendors

-Electricians, carpet installers, roofers, plumbers, HVAC professionals, pool repairmen, lawn care professionals, etc. — anyone involved in the servicing of apartment communities is on the front lines and will likely have insider information on communities that are being neglected.
+Anyone involved in the servicing of apartment communities, including electricians, carpet installers, roofers, plumbers, HVAC professionals, pool repairman, lawn care professionals, etc, is on the front lines and will likely have insider information on communities that are being neglected.

 First, use their services or refer them to other apartment owners to build rapport.
 Then, ask them to notify you about potential distressed owners or neglected communities.